Accessibility-Based Clustering for Efficient Learning of Locomotion Skills: Introduction

 In this paper, we aim to find the initial states that can help reduce hard exploration and redundant exploration during the training process to learn robust fall recovery efficiently.
 To ensure robustness, the initial states need to cover as much of the state space as possible.
 We expect the centroids of the static-pose clusters to serve as the ideal initial states.

 In terms of the metric for clustering, we propose the accessibility metric in \ref{subsec:access} to overcome the shortcomings of the Euclidean distance mentioned in \ref{subsec:related}.

-For pattern-based clustering, we tried the directed Louvain method \cite{dugue2015directed}, the Infomap method \cite{bohlin2014community}, and the spectral clustering method \cite{gleich2006hierarchical}.
-The directed Louvain method failed because it cannot properly distinguish the directionality of the edges \cite{kim2010finding}.
-The Infomap method failed because unreachable states could coexist in a cluster, which means that the model was expected to explore states that can hardly be reached from the initial states.
-The spectral clustering method failed because the number of clusters was too small, which indicates low robustness.
-To obtain the ideal clustering effect, we propose a new accessibility-based clustering method called K-Access in \ref{subsec:kAccess}.
+For pattern-based clustering, we tried several common methods but they all failed.
+The directed Louvain method \cite{dugue2015directed} failed because it cannot properly distinguish the direction of the edges (state transitions in this paper) \cite{kim2010finding}.
+The Infomap method \cite{bohlin2014community} failed because unreachable states could exist in the same cluster, which means that the agent was expected to explore states that can hardly be reached from the initial states.
+The spectral clustering method \cite{gleich2006hierarchical} failed because the number of clusters was too small, which indicates low robustness.
+To obtain the ideal clustering effect, we propose a new accessibility-based clustering method, i.e., K-Access, in \ref{subsec:kAccess}.

-Our algorithmic contributions in this paper include: \begin{itemize} \item Accessibility metric to quantify the level of difficulties for a robot to transite from one physical state/configuration to another; \item A novel K-Access algorithm based on the accessibility for state-space clustering; \item Automatical discovery of feasible initial states and their complex, inter-connected transitions to enable efficient learning of robot fall recovery. \end{itemize}
+Our contributions in this paper include: \begin{itemize} \item An accessibility metric to quantify the level of difficulties for a robot to transition from one physical state/configuration to another; \item A K-Access algorithm based on the accessibility metric for state-space clustering, which is adapted from the K-Means++ algorithm; \item A pipeline of automatically discovering feasible initial states, based on their inter-connected transitions, for efficient learning of robot fall recovery and other tasks. \end{itemize}

-With our proposed method, not only the data efficiency of DRL models can be greatly improved by avoiding repeated and redundant explorations, but also the robustness can be greatly enhanced because of the wide range of searched states and their explored inter-connections.
+With our proposed method, the data efficiency of DRL models can be greatly improved by avoiding repeated and redundant explorations, and the robustness can be greatly enhanced because of the wide range of searched states and their explored inter-connections.